List of Democratic candidates in the August 14 primary:

 WEAC recommends education-friendly candidates in special elections

-WEAC is recommending candidates who prioritize students and public schools in the June 12 special election and Congressional and U.S. Senate elections in November.
+WEAC is recommending candidates who prioritize students and public school.
 Here is a look at recommendations so far.

 NOVEMBER 6 GENERAL ELECTION